 Ninety percent of detached retinas can be repaired.
 This does not mean vision will be as it was before.
 There may be some loss in the quality of vision.
 If treated early, chances are greater that your vision will be restored.
-If the retina cannot be reattached, vision will continue to decrease and finally will be lost in the eye.
+If the retina cannot be reattached, vision will get worse and finally will be lost in the eye.